 - Constitution and By-Laws

-- Notification of Charitable Registration (Canada Customs and Revenue Agency) (if applicable)
+- Notification of Charitable Registration (Canada Customs and Revenue Agency)

-- The most recent Registered Charity Information Return & Public Information Return, as submitted to Canada Customs and Revenue Agency (if applicable)
+- The most recent Registered Charity Information Return & Public Information Return, as submitted to Canada Customs and Revenue Agency

-- Financial Statement for Previous Fiscal Year (audited, where applicable)
+- Financial Statement for Previous Fiscal Year

 - Detailed outline of all programs/services provided in the previous year and specific costs incurred in delivery